JoeHartley3/pi-touchscreen-timeout/README.md

-# pi-touchscreen-timeout
+# Pi-touchscreen-timeout
 Leaving the backlight on the Official Raspberry Pi touchscreen can quickly wear it out.
-If you have a use that requires the pi to be on all the time, but does not require the display on all the time, then turning off the backlight while not in use can dramatically increase the life of the backlight.
+If you have a use that requires the RPi to be on all the time, but does not require the display on all the time, then turning off the backlight while not in use can dramatically increase the life of the backlight.

-pi-touchscreen-timeout will transparently turn off the display backlight after there have been no touches for a specifed timeout, independent of anything using the display at the moment.
+Pi-touchscreen-timeout will transparently turn off the display backlight after there have been no touches for a specifed timeout, independent of anything using the display at the moment.
 It will then turn the touchscreen back on when it is touched.
 The timeout period is set by a command-line argument.